 3rd round (Issue#1-3)

 Companies are invited to provide their views on the followin alternatives, for PUSCH repetition Type A with the increased maximum number of repetitions.

-Alt 1 (corresponding to ”Yes” to both Q1 and Q2 of the 2nd round)
+For Type 1 CG-PUSCH and DCI format 0_0,

+Alt 1

 For Type 1 CG-PUSCH, timeDomainAllocation for Rel-17 in rrc-ConfiguredUplinkGrant for Rel-17 indicates a row index of TimeDomainAllocationList for Rel-17 in pusch-Config for Rel-17.
 Each row of TimeDomainAllocationList for Rel-17 corresponds to a respect PUSCH-Allocation for Rel-17 which may include numberOfRepetitions for Rel-17 with the value range of up to 32.